Sneaks tops The List’s Hot 100!

-We were overwhelmed to read such a lovely feature about the venue in The List.
+We were overwhelmed to be named #1 on The List’s 2019 Hot 100!
 We really are so thankful to all the people who make Sneaks such a positive and inclusive sweatbox!

 Read the whole thing below:

-‘I don’t think I’ll ever tire of introducing people to Sneaky Pete’s, just for that moment they stare around at the room, trying to piece together the scale of the stories of nights spent in the place, with its literal size,’ says C-Shaman, a resident DJ at Sneaks whose night Heaters makes its home in the club every Wednesday.
-‘Whether it’s an emerging local or an international star in the booth, when the lights come on at the end, you can always see they’ve fallen for the weird wonder of the place, hooked by the wave of intimate dancefloor moments that give the place it’s unique charm.’
+But more than being just a physical space, it’s the spirit of Sneaks that grabs hold of so many who make memories on its dancefloor.
+‘I don’t think I’ll ever tire of introducing people to Sneaky Pete’s, just for that moment they stare around at the room, trying to piece together the scale of the stories of nights spent in the place,’ says DJ C-Shaman, whose night Heaters makes its home in the club every Wednesday.
+‘When the lights come on at the end, you can always see they’ve fallen for the weird wonder of the place, hooked by a wave of intimate dancefloor moments that give the place its unique charm.’

-This charged good-time energy, coupled with a reputation that reaches beyond Edinburgh and Scotland, make Sneaky Pete’s a unique venue for bands just starting out in their careers.
+This charged, goodtime energy, coupled with a reputation that reaches beyond Edinburgh and Scotland, make Sneaky Pete’s a unique venue for bands that are just starting out.
 Sneaky’s fully embrace their role in fostering local and emerging talent, especially through their Central Belters gig series, which is all about giving local bands the same quality treatment as bigger, touring acts.
-As well as catching the next big thing (Tame Impala, Mumford and Sons, and Young Fathers all played there at the early stages of their careers) Sneaky’s is where to head to see some of the biggest names on the international DJ circuit return to play again and again.
-Where else could you see the likes of Daniel Avery or Erol Alkan, who regularly play to crowds of thousands, in the mix so up close that you can see the small print on their vinyl?

-For a small venue with such notoriety, it would be easy for Sneaks to have adopted an air of exclusivity – yet this could not be further from the truth.
-‘As a collective devoted to promoting women in DJing, we really appreciate the variety of sounds and genres welcome at Sneaky’s,’ say Miss World.
+For a small venue with such notoriety, it would be easy for Sneaks to have adopted an air of exclusivity; yet this could not be further from the truth.
+‘As a collective devoted to promoting women in DJing, we really appreciate the variety of sounds and genres that are welcome at Sneaky’s,’ say Miss World.
 ‘It’s allowed us to bring in so many different women from across the spectrum of dance music, including total newcomers, like those who’ve been through our programme of DJ workshops.
-Importantly, the club also has a more robust safe space policy than most, and it’s somewhere we feel safe as clubbers and as DJs.’
+Importantly, the club also has a more robust safe-space policy than most, so it’s somewhere we feel safe as both clubbers and DJs.’